quantumghent/TensorTutorials/lectures/1-Introduction/QuantumManyBody.md

 where every tensor index ranges over the two values 0 and 1.
 This exponential increase of the Hilbert space dimension with the number of particles is exactly why the quantum many-body problem is so difficult, but also essential for providing a quantum computer with its speed-up.
+It is exactly these type of quantum states living in a many-body Hilbert space, which is thus composed of many tensor product factors, that we will represent as a tensor network.

-The Hamiltonian of a many-body system typically takes the form of a sum of terms, where every individual term acts nontrivially on only a few subsystems.
+Finally, we also have to specify the Hamiltonian of a many-body system.
+It typically takes the form of a sum of terms, where every individual term acts nontrivially on only a few subsystems.
 One important example that will reappear throughout these tutorials is the "Quantum Ising Model with transverse magnetic field", which acts on a system composed of qubits or spin-1/2 particles, and is defined as

 $$ \hat{H} = - J \sum_{\langle i, j \rangle} \sigma^z_i \otimes \sigma^z_j - h \sum_i \sigma^x_i $$